AnasBarakat01/Best-Scenario-of-SignUp-LogIn/README.md

   How to validate the data user has entered in the sign up process ?
 How can you guarantee that email-address user has entered while creating a new account is his own and this email is real (Email Verification) ?
 As you will see email Verification can done by several methods.
 I'm using the method of "Activation Link" sent to user mail.
   I also use Activity Diagrams to provide you with a full imagination of the Sign up and Login scenario.
   What edits should be made to my database for the Email Verification process ?
-  Actually I'm a web developer not designer, so my design of web-pages is not so good.I use PHP and Laravel framework.
+  Actually I'm a web developer not designer, so my design of web pages is not so good.I use PHP and Laravel framework.

 # Table of Contents
 [Front-end](#Front-end)